atraboulsi27/Needleman-Wunsch/README.md

 During each iteration we do the following:

-1. Calculate the required number of blocks for the current iteration (line 88).
+1. Calculate the required number of blocks for the current iteration (line 83).
-2. Call the kernel with the correct parameters (line 92).
+2. Call the kernel with the correct parameters (line 87).
-3. Call cudaDeviceSynchronize to make sure that the next iteration can start, if and only if, the GPU has finished computing the current iteration (line 94).
+3. Call cudaDeviceSynchronize to make sure that the next iteration can start, if and only if, the GPU has finished computing the current iteration (line 89).

-Note: The diagonal size starts decreasing after iteration N, so we adjust for this with the conditional statement on line 88.
+Note: The diagonal size starts decreasing after iteration N, so we adjust for this with the conditional statement on line 83.

 In conclusion, the job of `nw_gpu0` is to control and synchronise kernel calls so that the required values by the next diagonal are computed and prepared during the current iteration, slowly building up the ouput matrix block diagonal by block diagonal.

 #### nw_kernel0:

-The `nw_kernel0` has many aspects that makes a little bit unintuitive.
+The `nw_kernel0` kernel has many aspects that makes it a little bit unintuitive, and that is, that threads and blocks run diagonally to the output matrix.
+This causes the calculation of positions in the matrix a little bit more awakward.
 However, what it essantially does can be broken down into two parts:

-1. Calculate the position of current block in the matrix (line 4 - 15):
+1. Calculate the position of the executing block in the output matrix (line 4 - 11):

 The first bit of confusing code, is at line 5 and 6.